maikhel/maikhel/README.md

 - [Data Quality in Rails apps](https://www.visuality.pl/posts/data-quality-in-ruby-on-rails)
 - [Prototyping](https://www.visuality.pl/posts/let-s-prototype)

-As you can see on the Visuality page, I often document important events such as conferences and company life.
+As you can see on the Visuality page, I also document important events such as conferences and company life.

 ## Meetups
 Being part of a community means both receiving and giving.
 I've had the privilege to give talks at the following events: